 After the remains were found, he was charged with murder.
 He’s being held without bond in a jail in Montgomery County, Virginia, Wilson said.

-"The speed at which this investigation has moved today has been nothing less than incredible," Wilson said.
-"We owe that to the outpouring of support and tips from the Blacksburg, Christansburg and Montgomery County communities."
+“The speed at which this investigation has moved today has been nothing less than incredible,” Wilson said Saturday.
+“We owe that to the outpouring of support and tips from the Blacksburg, Christansburg and Montgomery County communities.”

 Eisenhauer is a freshman engineering major and has been a member of the Virginia Tech cross country team, the Roanoke Times reported.
 The university said he’s been suspended.